Research on Love and Health

 (1) Engage in qi gong that is focused on energetically and spritually opening the heart

 The “”Opening Heart” movement from the Five Treasures has the wonderful effect of cleansing the heart energies so that one can expand social energies and love to others.
-You can review this movement by visiting the 12 steps free stress relief with qi gong workshop by clicking on step 9.

 (2) Practice expanding the heart energy behaviorally by going out of your way to engage kind or loving behaviors.
 To help activate a more expansive use of your heart energies, perform a simple qi gong self massage by gentling rubbing the heart center slowly as you breathe deeply.